ch3rw1n/LearnToCode/README.md

 # Learn To Code
-I just want to cocde!
+I just want to code!
 ### Code for life